umbralcalc/dexetera/README.md

 Purely-frontend web applications for interactive [stochadex](https://github.com/umbralcalc/stochadex) simulations.

+For more context, here is also an article describing applications to various real-world simulation archetypes: [https://umbralcalc.github.io/posts/dexetera.html](https://umbralcalc.github.io/posts/dexetera.html).

 ## Build an example simulation

 In order to build an example simulation with WebAssembly, you run: